Twelve-tone technique: Elisions, Chains, and Cycles

 Serial rows can be connected through elision, a term that describes 'the overlapping of two rows that occur in succession, so that one or more notes at the juncture are shared (are played only once to serve both rows)'.
 When this elision incorporates two or more notes it creates a row chain; when multiple rows are connected by the same elision (typically identified as the same in set-class terms) this creates a row chain cycle, which therefore provides a technique for organising groups of rows.

 Properties of transformations

 The tone row chosen as the basis of the piece is called the prime series (P).
 Untransposed, it is notated as P_{0}.
 Given the twelve pitch classes of the chromatic scale, there are 12 factorial (479,001,600) tone rows, although this is far higher than the number of unique tone rows (after taking transformations into account).
 There are 9,985,920 classes of twelve-tone rows up to equivalence (where two rows are equivalent if one is a transformation of the other).
+Without definite starting and ending pitches, there are 836,017 distinct 12 tone cycles.

 Appearances of P can be transformed from the original in three basic ways: